ameypv-rudder/assignment/README.md

 > For detailed documentation on the RudderStack JavaScript SDK, click [**here**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk).
 -----

-This Quick Start Guide will help you get up and running with using the RudderStack JavaScript SDK in no time.
+This Quick Start Guide will help you get started with using the RudderStack JavaScript SDK in no time.
 You just need to follow the steps below:

 ## [](https://github.com/rudderlabs/rudder-sdk-js/blob/master/README.md#step-1-install-rudderstack-using-the-code-snippet)Step 1: Install RudderStack Using the Code Snippet